 - Printed subject catalogues in which books and journals are promoted together display the range of available publishing options to potential authors.

 - Print advertising can be arranged (subject to approval) in relevant Elsevier journals; selectively, we may also advertise in non-Elsevier titles when this is the most effective marketing option available.

 Elsevier has dedicated global exhibit teams, and we tailor our approach to each scientific meeting in a number of ways.
 Over the years, we have observed that conference participants are less and less inclined to take away promotional materials and journal sample copies from exhibition booths.
-In response to this, we have developed a more digital presence at conferences, including with the Editors’ Choice website.
+In response to this, we have developed a more digital approach at exhibits where ever practical.